SCIENTISTS OPINION

 Dr. Mario Frusi, MD, medico, Cuneo Dr. Stefano Gallozzi, Astrophysician and technologist at the INAF Italian National Astrophysical Institute in the Observatory, President of the Comitato di Tutela e Salvaguardia dell’Ambiente in Monte Porzio Catone (ONLUS association), Rome

 Dott.
-Roberto Gava, Pharmacologist and Toxicologist, ISDE, Padua
+Roberto Gava, Pharmacologist and Toxicologist, ISDE, Padova

 Teresa Pia Anna Maria Del Gaudio, Degree in Medicine and Surgery, specialist in pediatrics, Medical Manager, ASL Salerno, Roccagloriosa (SA), Italy